 This delightful area is located directly right of Gyeongbokgung Palace.
 Samcheong-dong is famous for its traditional Korean hanok style buildings, tons of shops, cafes, restaurants, street vendors, and art galleries.
 This area is conveniently sandwiched between Gyeongbokgung and Bukchon Hanok Village which makes it a perfect stop to enjoy a cup of coffee and a snack.

-From Gyeongbokgung exit the gate on the right side of the palace.
+From Gyeongbokgung, exit the gate on the right side of the palace.
 OR walk around to the right side of Gyeongbokgung.
 If you’re coming by subway, use Anguk Station (Line 3), Exit 1 toward Jeongdok Library

-This village is actually home to residents of Seoul and home to a few small museums.
+This village is actually home to residents of Seoul and has a few small museums.
 Grab a coffee to go and meander through the alleyways of these historical, traditional homes and buildings.

-If you are hungry then we recommend one of our favorite places to eat in Korea!
-Bukchon Mandu for the best mandu you’ve ever tried.
+If you haven’t eaten yet, then we recommend one of our favorite places to eat in Korea!
+Bukchon Mandu for the best mandu (Korean dumplings) you’ve ever tried.

 Note: Make sure you plan a visit to Insadong in the afternoon or early evening as most places close by 8 pm.

-From Subway: Anguk Station (line 3) exit 6 walk 100 meters then turn left.
+From Bukchon, head back towards Anguk Station (line 3) and find exit 6.
+Walk 100 meters then turn left.

 Jogyesa is one of Seoul’s most popular Buddhist temples due to its convenient location in the heart of the city.
 Check out the temple anytime of the day as it is always open to the public.

 During different times of the year the temple will be covered with paper lanterns or other decorations.
-We were lucky enough to visit in May during Buddha’s Birthday where the temple is decorated in hundreds of colorful lanterns.
+We were lucky enough to visit Jogyesa during Buddha’s Birthday where the temple is decorated in hundreds of colorful lanterns.

 Already been to Gwanghwamun Square?
-Than start in Buamdong and walk your way down to the Presidential Blue House.
+Then start in Buamdong and walk your way down to the Presidential Blue House.
 Enter Gyeongbokgung from the back entrance.

 Never heard of Buamdong?
-Than you need to go.
+Then you need to go.
 Check out what all there is to do in Buamdong.